-It's five quid.
-And he's had a deal.
+And they'll they will find somewhere that's cheaper, if that's what they're looking for.
+I was giving the example of myself and the old boy.
+If I went into a hairdressers with him, I would pay for the top stylists, because my hair is important to me.
+And I'm willing to invest in what I perceive with me.
+Absolutely.
+I can see you spend a lot of money on that.
+But I perceive them to be better.
+I've got no actual evidence if they're any better.
+But the old boy would be paying five quid to the boy who sweeps up the hair to get back on his five quid.
+And he's had to get it.
+He's had a deal.
 And he likes a bargain.
-Well, you don't want him as a patient frankly, if he's not watching.
-You don't want him as a patient because he's not willing to invest in his health and in your services.

-It's rather like those Groupon patients.
-I mean, Groupon, they're people who are just hunting for a bargain, they go from practice to practice because they think they're getting a deal, but they're not getting good health care and that's what we're trying to sell.
-Owen says, putting her prices up significantly this week.
-And all women would rather be quality over quantity, and she's tired of attracting shoppers of the best price, kind of what we were just saying there.
-I don't know if you know this, Dave has asked, is there any information out there about average prices charged by osteopaths and chiropractors, obviously, it'd be region specific I imagine.
+Well, you don't want him as a patient.
+Frankly, if he's not watching.
+You don't want him as a patient because he's not willing to invest in his health and in your services, rather like those Groupon patients.
+I mean, Groupon, they're people who are just hunting for a bargain, okay, from practice to practice to practice because they think they're getting a deal, but they're not getting good health care.
+We're trying to sell.
+So all one says, putting her prices up significantly this week.
+And all women would rather be quality over quantity, as she's tired of attracting shoppers of the best price and kind of what we were just saying, Don't you and if you know this, Dave has asked, is there any information out there about average prices charged by osteopaths and chiropractors obviously, it'd be region specific.